 Open vSwitch (OVS)

 OVS is one of the most popular and production quality open source implementations of a multilayer virtual switch.
-OVS was created by Nicira back in 2009, which was acquired by VMware.
+OVS is an open source project which was originally initiated by Nicira back in 2009.
+Nicira was acquired by VMware in 2012.
 It is licensed under the Apache 2.0 license and provided by Linux Foundation.The virtual switch does most of the jobs you could expect a physical switch does but in a software method.
 OVS is typically run with Linux hypervisors like KVM and can be loaded on a Linux kernel.
 OVS supports most features supported in tradtional physical switches, such as:

 802.1Q and VLAN